rogerli2020/hangman-react/README.md

 ## Purpose

-This game is written for the purpose of practicing JavaScript, React, and Redux skills.
+This game is written for the purpose of learning and practicing HTML/CSS, React and Redux library, and general JavaScript skills, such as modifying a list, creating a dictionary, and fetching information from servers using web APIs.

 ## Future Plans